Skip to main content

 • Trying to manually open the racquet face with the wrist on low balls instead of bending the knees to adjust contact height

-• Using a full western grip on very low, skidding balls without adjusting footwork to get under the ball
+• Meeting very low, skidding balls from this position without adjusting footwork to get under the ball

 Frequently asked questions

-A western grip closes the racquet face significantly, which suits waist-height and higher contact but makes low balls harder to lift over the net — bending the knees to adjust contact height helps more than trying to open the face with the wrist.
+The rotation closes the racquet face by a lot.
+This suits waist-height and higher contact but makes low balls harder to lift.
+This means bending the knees to adjust contact height helps more than trying to open the face with the wrist.

 Related guides & benchmarks